Purpose of these procedures

 If a staff member has a complaint that does not fall within the definition of "disclosable conduct" but nevertheless wishes to raise the issue with management or if the staff member simply wishes to raise a matter informally, depending on the nature of the issue, the staff member should approach:

-- the Occupational Health and Safety Manager; or
+- the Employee Health and Safety Section; or

 Protection for disclosers